-Development of climate-informed multi-species biological reference points (MBRPs) from climate-enhanced models like CEATTLE is a necessary step in managing for climate impacts on fisheries resources (Holsman et al. 2019; Karp et al. 2019; Link, 2010; Link and Browman, 2014).
-Projecting CEATTLE provides proxies for MBRPs that can readily be implemented in current OFL control rules for Alaska fisheries management and demonstrates the range of possible considerations as well as individual strengths and weaknesses of each control rule approach.
-Like previous authors, we found that ABC proxies were lower than the single-species CEATTLE model estimates (e.g., Gaichas et al., 2012).
-That said, Holsman et al. (2016) found that MBRPs do not inherently result in lower harvest recommendations than single-species corollaries (i.e., BRPs); comparative risk of over- or under-harvest depends on the degree of inter-specific predation and cannibalism.
-They also found that recommended harvest rates were relatively consistent between harvest scenarios, especially if target minimum biomass is included for individual species.
-They also found that climate and trophic drivers can interact to affect MBRPs, but for prey species with high predation rates, trophic and management-driven changes may exceed direct effects of temperature on growth and predation.
-Given this, MSCAA models can readily be used for tactical EBFM decisions under changing climate conditions, if, as suggested by Holsman et al. (2016) and by various authors previously, harvest scenarios used for deriving

-MBRPs combined a minimum biomass threshold with yield targets to meet biodiversity and yield objectives (Worm et al., 2009; Gaichas et al., 2012).
+Development of climate-informed multispecies biological reference points (MBRPs) from climate-enhanced models like CEATTLE is a critical step in managing for climate impacts on fisheries resources (Holsman et al. 2019; Karp et al. 2019; Link, 2010; Link and Browman, 2014).
+Projecting CEATTLE provides proxies for MBRPs that can readily inform current harvest advice to support Alaska fisheries management.
+Like previous authors, we found that ABC proxies differed from single-species CEATTLE model estimates (e.g., Gaichas et al., 2012) and are influenced by historical and future climate conditions (Holsman et al. 2020).
+Climate and trophic drivers can interact to affect MBRPs, but for prey species with high predation rates, trophic and management-driven changes may exceed direct effects of temperature on growth and predation in the near-term.
+Given this, MSCAA models can readily be used for tactical EBFM decisions under changing climate conditions, if, as suggested by Holsman et al. (2016, 2020) and others, harvest scenarios used for deriving MBRPs combined a minimum biomass threshold with yield targets to meet biodiversity and yield objectives (Worm et al., 2009; Gaichas et al., 2012).
 Biomass thresholds will require development of criteria for minimum limits in order represents a necessary advancement of the current approach.